Inklingo

 AdjectiveB1General

-Use 'arreglado' to describe someone who is neat and well-presented in their appearance, often implying smart or formal attire.
+Employ 'arreglado' to describe a person's neat and well-kept appearance, often implying smart or formal attire, rather than the state of a space.

 A clean, organized wooden shelf holding three neat stacks of colorful books, all perfectly aligned by height and color.